-The Pima Air & Space Museum in Tucson (Arizona) had a (formerly) black SIGINT AQM-34Q in its collection.
+Since its retirement from operations, AQM-34Q 'Q-15' was on display at the Pima Air & Space Museum for 26 years, and moved to the USAF Museum in 2003.
 According to the book 'MASDC - Military Aircraft Storage & Disposal Center' from 1983, it has serial number 69-6108.
 However, 69-6107 is reported on this 1969 serial number listing.
+The serial number is not applied on the exterior, so it is not clear yet which serial is correct.
 The Firebee has 'Q-15' on its vertical tail, signifying the 15th Q-model built.
 This identification method was used for all SAC Firebees in wartime operations.

 Mark Nankivil photographed the Pima Air Museum's black AQM-34Q in 1977: